JinjingZhang1208/cs5520-project/README.md

 - Create: Allows adding a new restaurant to the list.
 - Read: Enables fetching restaurant information based on restaurant ID or other identifiers.

+## Collection 5: Notification Collection (Subcollection of Users)

+This subcollection stores the list of notifications that users have added to their schedules.

+**Fields:**
+- Notification ID (unique identifier)
+- User ID: References the user who added the notification.
+- Restaurant Name: Name of the restaurant associated with the notification.
+- Timestamp : date and time

+**CRUD Operations:**
+- Create: Allows users to create a new notification data.
+- Read: Enables fetching notification information based on user ID.
+- Delete: Permits users to delete their notification schedules.

 # Screens

 ## Auth Stack Screens